MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-deploy.md

 >Applies To: System Center 2016 - Virtual Machine Manager

 This article describes how to set up Storage Spaces Direct (S2D) in the System Center 2016 - Virtual Manager (VMM) fabric.
-When you set up a cluster in VMM with S2D enabled, the following occurs:

-1. The File Server role and the Failover Clustering feature is enabled.
-2. Storage replica and data deduplication is enabled.
-3. The cluster is validated and created.
-4. S2D is enabled, and an array is created with the same name you provide in the wizard.

 ## Before you start

 - Make sure you're running VMM 2016.
 - Hyper-V hosts in a cluster should be running Windows Server 2016 with the Hyper-V Role installed and configured to host VMs.